sigstore/docs/content/en/security.md

 1. Store the signature and certificate in Rekor as proof the artifact was signed while the certificate was valid

 Clients like Cosign only need to find the correct Rekor entry to verify the artifact.

+## What Sigstore *Doesn't* Guarantee

+- If an OIDC identity or OIDC provider is compromised, Fulcio might issue unauthorized certificates.
+However, these certificates are useless unless they are published to the certificate transparency log, so such compromise can be detected.
+- If Fulcio is compromised, it might issue unauthorized certificates.
+However, like before, these should be detectable.
+- If no third parties monitor the logs, then any misbehavior by Rekor and Fulcio might go undetected.